impliedfeline/noise-detector/README.md

 end
 hold off
 ```
 Here is the plot produced.
-The red lines indicate the points where the
+The blue line is the actual data while the orange line is the estimate.
-prediction error was above the threshold (0.175):
+The red lines indicate the points where the prediction error was above the threshold (0.175):

 ![plot of the test data with the errors marked](example.png)